katarzynarent/spectrogram/README.md

 ## General info
 Window app for creating visuals for spectrogram of an audio file.
+User can:
-Plot wavelength, Fourier transform and spectrogram.
+- Plot wavelength, Fourier transform and spectrogram.
-Record and play audio.
-Choose a fragment of a file you want to use.
+- Record and play audio.
+Choose a fragment of a file to be analysed.
-Use existing file or record audio from default microphone.
+- Use existing file or record audio from default microphone.

-Created for getting credit for course "Digital Signal Processing".
+Created for getting credit for course "Digital Signal Processing", part of bachelor in mathematics programm.

 ## Technologies
 Project is created with